zensharp/dotfiles/visual-studio/README.md

-These settings must be manually configured.
+These settings might need to be manually configured.

 ## Environment
 | Setting | Value |